thruthesky/sonub-2021-02/README.md

 * Route cannot return null or empty string to client.
 It will response error instead.

+* PHP script does not have user information.
+That means, the user is not logged in PHP.
+User information (including session_id) is only saved on javascript's localStorage.
+  So, you cannot code anything that is related with login.

 ## Booting

 ### Theme booting